LukeEmmet/GeminiLUACH/README.md

 The behaviour when more than one LUACH element is found in a link DISPLAYTEXT is unspecified and left to the client.

-Each element specifies its normal unicode glyph form or the anglo-centric textual form
+Each element specifies its normal Unicode glyph form and the optional anglo-centric textual form.

 ### "Home" (U+1F3E0) 🏠

-Intended meaning: *This is a link to my preferred "Home" URL.*
+Intended meaning: *This is a link to the author's preferred "Home" URL.*

 Possible implementations might include: